Research Administration Policies

 Penn State must make a case-by-case determination whether each agreement it makes for the disbursement of Federal program funds casts the party receiving the funds in the role of a Subrecipient or a Contractor.
 In general terms, Subrecipients are collaborators who contribute to programmatic decision making, whereas Contractors are vendors who provide routine services on a commercial basis.
 More guidance on this distinction can be found at Uniform Guidance 2 CFR 200.330.

 The Office of Sponsored Programs (OSP) issues Subawards to Subrecipients performing collaborative effort under Federal Financial Assistance Awards.
 OSP issues Subcontracts to Subrecipients performing collaborative effort under Federal Contracts.
 All such Subawards and Subcontracts must be requested through the Office of Sponsored Programs (OSP), which is responsible for the negotiation of terms and conditions.
-(Note: The College of Medicine, the Applied Research Lab, and the Electro-Optics Center have been delegated authority to negotiate subawards and subcontracts on behalf of their respective units.)
+(Note: The College of Medicine and the Applied Research Lab have been delegated authority to negotiate subawards and subcontracts on behalf of their respective units.)
 Prior to issuing a Subaward or Subcontract, OSP must perform a risk assessment to evaluate whether the proposed Subrecipient has the demonstrated ability to perform its portion of the work in compliance with federal terms and conditions.
 Once issued, Subawards and Subcontracts must be monitored by the Principal Investigator and the College Research Office in accordance with RAG80 – Subrecipient Monitoring.
 Additional guidance regarding the issuance, administration, and closeout of such agreements can be found in the following procedure guides:

 Penn State sometimes issues Subawards and Subcontracts under non-Federal funds.
 Penn State applies the same basic procedures outlined above for such arrangements.